luc-github/ESP3D/README.md

 Feedback on 2.0 was : ESP3D being a library is not really useful and make setup more complex, so now we are back to simple application.

 1. Please follow installation of the ESP core you want to use : [ESP8266 core version](https://github.com/esp8266/Arduino)  or [ESP32 core version](https://github.com/espressif/arduino-esp32)
-2. Add manually libraries present in libraries directory -these versions are verified to work with ESP3D If you want async webserver (currently not recommended due to reliability issues):
+2. Add manually libraries present in libraries directory -these versions are verified to work with ESP3D, any others (newer version) may cause untested behavior).
 * ESPAsyncWebServer from @me-no-dev
 if you target ESP8266
 * ESPAsyncTCP from @me-no-dev